PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ### The end of the world has never happened

 Seeing is believing.
-That's a problem for existential risk, because we will never be able to see it before it is too late.
+That's a problem for extinction risk because we will never be able to see it before it is too late.

 On the other hand, we have tons of evidence for the contrary.
 The end of times has been predicted by many people, and every single one of them has been wrong so far.